 Below the abstract, type 3-6 keywords or short phrases suitable for indexing.
 List key words in alphabetic order, all lower case, except where necessary.

-The introduction should not be an extensive literature review (up to 600 words), it should provide sufficient information of the present study without referring to previous work done on the same topic.
+The introduction should not be an extensive literature review, it should provide sufficient information of the present study without referring to previous work done on the same topic.
 The last paragraph should address the main objectives of the work.

 MATERIALS AND METHODS: